 - Attendance Data

 - Graduate Rate DESE

 - Graduate Analysis DESE

 - Survey Data- Parent and Student

 - Post- Graduation Survey

 - Saebers

 - FastBridge

+- SchooLinks

 The counselors have seen an increase in both academic and mental health needs of students.
 Counselors have been active in identifying students through building care-teams or SST's.
-Their work has grown not only in the Tier I level support, but both at Tier 2A and Tier 2B with academic, social/emotional, and behavioral support.
+Their work continues to grow not only in the Tier I level support, but both at Tier 2A and Tier 2B with academic, social/emotional, and behavioral support.

-RESULTS . . .
+RESULTS . .